Credit: Grant Blankenship/GPB file photo

-This story comes to GPB through a reporting partnership with Capitol Beat News Service.
+This story comes to GPB through a reporting partnership with Capitol Beat News Service, a project of the Georgia Press Educational Foundation.